-Seven Virtues for Purpose, Performance, and Productivity
+Back to School – Seven Virtues for Purpose, Performance, and Productivity

 Back to School in a great car

-Rose petals sprinkled over my neglected Zen Garden, sunflower fields turned brown, and you have started to turn on the lights in the morning again.
+Rose petals sprinkled over my neglected Zen Garden, sunflower fields turned brown, and we started to turn on the lights in the morning again.
 When you get home from work, you don’t want to sit outside anymore as it is dark, but you might vaguely remember this feeling you had as a kid when you were playing hide and seek at this time of the year, and it was just a notch better because it got dark at dinner time.
-This August is a bit like the “Summer of ‘69”.
-Did you also feel like a Rockstar?
-Finally out again in the world, listening to Rock’n’Roll Music” or “Jailhouse Rock.”
-Still, my dear, fall is here.
-We can still have a glass of “Summer Wine,” but the days are as short as the “Itzy Bitzy Teeny Weeny Honolulu Strand Bikini.”

 Apples are ripe for harvest, and the smell of onion pie and early wine hangs in the air.
 How do you remember the early fall, back when we were in high school?
-I remember a particular moment going down the stairs from our horrible grey concrete school building of the 70s, thinking, “This is great!
+I remember a particular moment going down the stairs from our horrible gray concrete school building of the 70s, thinking, “This is great!
 I love being back at school!”
 I swung my newly acquired pepita jacket across my shoulders and closed my leather school bag with a sense of accomplishment.

-Do you miss those times when you felt like the world was in order and that you had all the opportunities ahead of you?
-You know when you feel like a “Rockstar” sipping champagne in a limo, with your Bono hat on, driving through “New York” with a bass drum pounding similar to the headache you will have the following day?
+Do you know when you feel like a “Rockstar” sipping champagne in a limo, with your Bono hat on, driving through “New York” with a bass drum pounding, similar to the headache you will have the following day?

-Is this the life you want to have, without limits, without regrets, and certainly without the need to have a “boss” tell you what to do, as you know best how to do your job, how to build your contribution to the world and how to achieve your goals in work and life?
+Is this the life you want to have, without limits, without regrets, and certainly without the need to have a “Boss” tell you what to do, as you know best how to do your job, how to build your contribution to the world and how to achieve your goals in work and life?

 1 – Start Your Week with Monday Wishes

-2- Craft Your New Morning Ritual
+2 – Craft Your New Morning Routine

 3 – Finish with Friday Reflection